-◆ Starting in 2008, with the Article 5-2 Act on Special Measures Concerning Taxation (Limited to the provisions related to nonresidents and foreign corporations), the interest gains on LGBs owned by non-residents or foreign corporations settled by the book-entry system are exempted from withholding tax.
-Previously, 15% withholding tax rate was applied to foreign investors. (※With the bilateral tax treaty, the tax charged shall not exceed 10 per cent of the gross amount of the interest.)
+◆ With the Article 5-2 Act on Special Measures Concerning Taxation (Limited to the provisions related to nonresidents and foreign corporations), the interest gains and the profit from redemption on LGBs owned by non-residents or foreign corporations settled by the book-entry system are exempted from withholding tax.
+Previously, 15% withholding tax rate was applied to foreign investors.